 Existing strengths of Flanders – Microgrids

-- Pre-existing international links: Our large, local players (Engie, ABB, Siemens,...) were already serving the markets described above, before taking up an engagement in Flux50.
-This way, they can facilitate market access for the solutions they plan to develop in the innovator zone ‘Microgrids’, in cooperation with a whole ecosystem of Flemish companies (SME’s, start-ups…)
+- Pre-existing international links: our large, local players (Engie, ABB, Siemens,...) were already serving the markets described above before taking up an engagement in Flux50.

-- The increasing strain on our existing grids: Over the past decade, the growth of both PV and wind has put major pressure on the existing grid infrastructure.
-This increased the Flemish willingness to adopt alternative solutions for integrating renewables into the system.
+- The increasing strain on our existing grids: over the past decade, the growth of both PV and wind has put major pressure on the existing grid infrastructure.
+This increased in Flanders the willingness to adopt alternative solutions for integrating renewables into the system.

 Focus of the innovator zone Microgrids

 Within the innovator zone ‘Microgrids’ the focus lies on scalable hybrid microgrids for a wide range of residential and industrial settings.
-This is an interesting market segment because the large multinational technology providers are often not well-placed to offer competitive solutions for smaller types of microgrids.
+This is an interesting market segment because off-the-shelf solutions of the large multinational technology providers have to be fine-tuned by local SMEs to fit like a glove for smaller types of microgrids.

 Flux50 aims at a step-up from the current microgrid developments in Europe, which focus either on island-settings or on limited demonstrators in controlled settings.
-The projects in the innovator zone ‘Microgrids’ will build on recent advancements in energy market functioning, technology and regulation.
-At the same time, they will respect the boundaries set by standards, such as IEEE p.2030.7 and IEEE p.2030.8 on the modularity of and test protocols for microgrids.
+The projects in the innovator zone ‘Microgrids’ build on recent advancements in energy market functioning, technology and regulation.